DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   btn: []
   class: ''
   img: []
-  text: Join our webinar on September 24th to learn 3 ways to better manage and maintain
+  text: 'But it doesn’t have to be.
+In this webinar, we’ll explore ways your online
-    your online image in a positive way.
+    reputation can set you apart from your competition and uncover 3 simple techniques to better-managing and maintaining a positive image online. '
   link: []
 - template: feature
   component: feature-1